 The Ancient Agora houses museum of Agora and Temple of Hephaestus which is the most well kept Greek temple.
-The Syntagma Square has the parliament building as well as Grande Bretagne Hotel.
+The Syntagma Square has the parliament building as well as the Grande Bretagne Hotel.
 The Kerameikos houses the cemetery and there is a museum that showcases various archaeological items and grave stele.
-The ruins of Temple of Olympian Zeus are worthy a visit as well as the nearby Hadrian’s Arch and Olympic Stadium.
+The ruins of Temple of Olympian Zeus are worthy of a visit as well as the nearby Hadrian’s Arch and Olympic Stadium.

 Athens also has numerous museums and galleries due to its influence and antiquity.
-Notable ones include National Archeological Museum, New Acropolis Museum, Benaki, Agora museum and the Museum of Cycladic Art.
+Notable ones include the National Archeological Museum, New Acropolis Museum, Benaki, Agora Museum, and the Museum of Cycladic Art.
 Arts and culture are sufficiently represented in Athens which is an amalgamation of the everyday life of Athenian people.
 Small art galleries appear dotted all over the city hosting displays if contemporary media and visual arts.

 The National Art Gallery hosts some of the best works of 19th – 20th-century artists.
 Parks in Athens are many starting with Parnitha National Park that boasts of well-marked gorges, paths, torrents, caves, and springs.
 The park is popular for mountain climbing and hiking.
 The Garden of Athens has a reputation for being a beautiful and peaceful park where visitors go to relax and enjoy a walk.